• Skip to main content

 Instructions

-• Combine the flour with the potato starch, baking powder and salt and stir thoroughly using a whisk or fork.
+• Combine the flour with the potato starch, baking powder and salt and stir thoroughly using a whisk.
 Set aside.

-• Beat together the sugar and eggs (on high) for 7-8 minutes or until pale, thick and fluffy.
+• Beat together the sugar and eggs (on med/high, speed 6) for 5-8 minutes or until pale, thick and fluffy.

 • Slowly pour in the oil and beat (on low) until thoroughly incorporated.
 Add the vanilla extract.

-• Pour approx. 3 quarters of the batter into the prepared pan.
+• Pour approx. ⅔ of the batter into the prepared pan.

-• Whisk the cocoa powder along with 1 teaspoon of water into the remaining batter until thoroughly incorporated.
+• Stir the cocoa powder along with 1½ tablespoons of water into the remaining batter until thoroughly incorporated.

 • Pour the cocoa mixture into the cake pan (try to distribute it evenly over the surface of the cake).
-Some of this mixture will sink into the batter.
+Some of this mixture may sink into the batter.

 • Bake in the centre of the oven for 1 hour or until the skewer inserted into the middle comes out clean.

-• Remove from the oven and set aside to cool a little.
+• Remove from the oven and set aside to cool.
 Remove from the pan while still a little warm (gently tap the pan against the counter a couple of times before turning over).
 Cool the babka completely before dusting with powdered sugar/icing sugar and serve.

 Notes